Arjuna SathiaseelanCo-Founder & CEO, GAIUS Networks INC

 of the Internet Research

 Republic of Congo.
-He is also in the advisory board of the EU NETCOMMOMS project.
+He was also in the advisory board of the EU NETCOMMONS project which has completed.
 He is a member of the Center for Science and Policy (CSaP).
 He is also a member of the Cambridge Big Data initiative as a principal investigator interested in big data for development and understanding the interplay between users, networks and data for development and humanitarian crisis.

 His research interests also include architecting the Future Internet, enabling quad-play (voice, video, data, mobility) convergence and mobile systems especially inter-RAT mobility.
 He has co-authored and contributed to several Internet standards and drafts (IETF) and contributed to the DVB-RCS2 standardization at the ETSI TM-RCS.